sparrowcode/UIKitExtension/README.md

 ## Other Projects

 I love being helpful.
 Here I have provided a list of libraries that I keep up to date.
-For see `video previews` of libraries without install open [opensource.ivanvorobei.by](https://opensource.ivanvorobei.by) website.<br>
+For see `video previews` of libraries without install open [opensource.ivanvorobei.by](https://opensource.ivanvorobei.by) website.
-I have libraries with native interface and managing permissions.
-Also available pack of useful extensions for boost your development process.

 <p float="left">
     <a href="https://opensource.ivanvorobei.by">